J-CF-Leung/Study_Vault/Physics/IB Physics/Elasticity.md

 - A stress $(\tau_1,0,0)$ produces strains such that $E(e_1,e_2,e_3)=\tau_1(1,-\sigma,-\sigma)$
 - Adding the strains and compressions for a _general stress pattern_:
 $$\displaylines{Ee_1=+\tau_1-\sigma\tau_2-\sigma\tau_3 \\ Ee_2=-\sigma\tau_1+\tau_2-\sigma\tau_3 \\Ee_3=-\sigma\tau_1-\sigma\tau_2+\tau_3}$$
+- These are the _constitutive relations_ of the body

 ## Bulk modulus
 - Consider an isotropic medium with _pressure_ $P$: